Secretary of State for Northern Ireland to outline way forward to address the legacy of the Troubles | Northern Ireland Office

 Secretary of State for Northern Ireland to outline way forward to address the legacy of the Troubles

-The UK Government will introduce legislation today (Tuesday 17 May) that seeks to address the legacy of the Troubles in Northern Ireland.
+The UK Government recently (Tuesday 17 May) introduced legislation that seeks to address the legacy of the Troubles in Northern Ireland.

 The Northern Ireland Troubles (Legacy and Reconciliation) Bill will put in place an effective investigations and information recovery process, underpinned by robust and independent investigations, to provide answers for families, deliver on commitments to those who served in Northern Ireland, and help society to look forward.

-Secretary of State for Northern Ireland, Rt Hon Brandon Lewis MP said:
+Secretary of State for Northern Ireland, Rt Hon Brandon Lewis MP recently said:

 “The years of the Troubles were an awful period in our history with tragic loss of life across communities.
 After the signing of the Belfast (Good Friday) Agreement, challenging compromises were rightly made in support of the peace process – addressing the legacy of the Troubles comprehensively and fairly is another such step forward.